 Reversal candles - "Hammer and Hangman".

-These two practically indistinguishable Japanese candlesticks have long been recognized as harbingers of a reversal, although
+These two virtually indistinguishable Japanese candlesticks have long been recognized as harbingers of a reversal, although

 confirmation is required for a more accurate forecast.

-Hammer and Hangman - have a relatively small body and only a lower shadow, which shows how much less the minimum is than the closing or opening price, and the shadow is several times larger than the main body.
+Hammer and Hanging Man have a relatively small body and only a lower shadow, which indicates how much lower the low is than the closing or opening price, while the shadow is several times larger than the main body.

-In this case, the upper shadow is completely absent, that is, the closing (opening) price is higher than the maximum on a given time frame.
+The upper shadow is completely absent, meaning the closing (opening) price is higher than the high for the given time frame.

-The candle can be either upward or downward; the direction of the short-term trend is decisive.
+The candle can be either ascending or descending, the direction of the short-term trend is of decisive importance.

 A hammer appears when the market is in a downtrend.
 The candlestick itself is bullish.
 The events that form follow this pattern: initially, selling increases and the price drops sharply, but then the situation reverses and the closing price exceeds the opening price.